SathyaBhat/spotify-dl/GETTING_STARTED.md

    - `download_directory` is the location where the songs must be downloaded to.
 If you give a `.` then it will download to the current directory.

-   Alternatively, `spotify_dl -p playlist_id -u user_name -o download_directory` will also work

-   - `playlist_id` is the id of the playlist where songs need to be downloaded.
-If this is skipped then it will download songs ftom your "My Music" collection
-   - `user_name` is the user name who created the playlist.
-   - `download_directory` is the location where the songs must be downloaded to.
-6. A first time run will require authentication; you will need to click on the URL prompted to authenticate.
-Once logged in, paste the URL back in.
-7. To retrieve download songs as MP3, you will need to install ffmpeg.
+6. To retrieve download songs as MP3, you will need to install ffmpeg.
 If you prefer to skip MP3 conversion, pass `-m` or `--skip_mp3` as a parameter when running the script
   - Linux users can get them by installing libav-tools by using apt-get (`sudo apt-get install -y libav-tools`) or a package manager which comes with your distro
   - Windows users can download FFMPEG pre-built binaries from [here](http://ffmpeg.zeranoe.com/builds/).
 Extract the file using [7-zip](http://7-zip.org/) to a foldrer and [add the folder to your PATH environment variable](http://www.wikihow.com/Install-FFmpeg-on-Windows)